dr-mrs-vandertramp-verbs

 What Are Vandertramp Verbs and Why Do They Matter?

-First off, let’s get one thing straight: If you ask any French person about Vandertramp verbs, they’ll probably look at you quite quizzically.
+First off, let’s get one thing straight: if you ask any French person about Vandertramp verbs, they’ll probably look at you quite quizzically.

-The Dr. Mrs. Vandertramp mnemonic is one used exclusively by foreign language learners to help remember an essential French grammar exception.
+The Dr. Mrs. Vandertramp mnemonic is used exclusively by foreign language learners to remember an essential French grammar exception.
+But to understand the exception, you must first understand the rule.

-But to understand the exception, you first must understand the rule.
-Dr. Mrs. Vandertramp verbs apply to the passé composéa French verb tense that is used to talk about the past.
 As its name (which translates to “composed past”) suggests, the passé composé is made up of two parts: the auxiliary verb and the past participle of the lexical verb.

 Too much grammar-ese?
 Let’s break it down further.